01Are Publishers Clearing House Sweepstakes Scams?

 By the terms of the settlement, PCH sweepstakes must include fine print to make sure that recipients of their mailings understand their odds and the reality that winning a SuperPrize Jackpot is a very long shot.
 They are also prohibited from using language in their mailings that makes people believe they are closer to winning than they really are.

-04I Received a Mail that Says I Might Be a Winner - Is It Real?
+04I Received a Letter that Says I Might Be a PCH Winner.
+Is It Real?

 Read the fine print of the mailing carefully.
 If the letter is from Publishers Clearing House, it will usually say something like, 'If you enter this giveaway and your name is drawn, you might be a winner.'

-No winner is drawn until the sweepstakes expires so if they are still inviting you to enter the giveaway, you have the same (very long) odds as everyone else no matter what the big print on the envelope says.
-In most cases, these mails are just enticements to enter the sweep.
+No winner is drawn until the sweepstakes expires, so if they are still inviting you to enter the giveaway, you have the same (very long) odds as everyone else no matter what the big print on the envelope says.
+In most cases, these letters are just enticements to enter the sweep.

 One thing that PCH sometimes does to encourage entry is to tell you that someone with your initials or in your area will win.
 Well, it's not the SuperPrize Jackpot they mean when they write that.
 See Will Someone With My Initials Really Win the PCH Jackpot? for more details.